araujo0205/cp_stack/README.md

 Have three commands

 pop ( number) OR pop number <br>
-Where number is a integer value
+Where number is a integer value and return number value

 push
+return number value <br>

 list <br>
 list all values